 It shouldn't come as a shock to hear that it's a crime to cheat on your taxes.
-In a recent year, however, only 2,472 Americans were convicted of tax crimes -- .0022% of all taxpayers.
-This number is astonishingly small, taking into account that the IRS estimates that 17% of all taxpayers are not complying with the tax laws in some way or another.
+Nevertheless, the number of Americans convicted of tax crimes is astonishingly small.
 And the number of convictions for tax crimes has decreased over the past decade.

 According to the IRS, individual taxpayers do 75% of the cheating -- mostly middle-income earners.
 Corporations do most of the rest.
 Cash-intensive businesses and service industry workers, from handypeople to doctors, are the worst offenders.
 For example, the IRS claims that waiters and waitresses underreport their cash tips by an average of 84%.

 Most people cheat by deliberately underreporting income.
 A government study found the bulk of the underreporting of income was done by self-employed restaurateurs, clothing store owners, and -- you'll no doubt be shocked -- car dealers.
 Telemarketers and salespeople came in next, followed by doctors, lawyers (heavens!), accountants (heavens, again!), and hairdressers.

 Self-employed taxpayers who over-deduct business-related expenses -- such as car expenses -- came in a far distant second on the cheaters hit parade.
 Surprisingly, the IRS has concluded that only 6.8% of deductions are overstated or just plain phony.

 If you are caught cheating by an auditor, he or she can either slap you with civil fines and penalties or, worse, refer your case to the IRS's criminal investigation division.